joejknowles/CV/README.md

 ### Clean code

 The medium- and long-term maintainability and extensibility of code is essential for highly productive web-development.
-This is why I am continuously focussed on understanding and applying both industry standard and emerging techniques for achieving clean code.
+This is why I am continually focussed on understanding and applying both industry standard and emerging techniques for achieving cleaner code.

-I applied and improved this skill on private projects during previous employment, my portfolio below contains some examples of me applying this knowledge to small personal projects.
+I applied and improved this skill on the company's applications during previous employment, my portfolio below contains some examples of me applying this knowledge to small personal projects.
 The code is all freely available on GitHub at the links below.